Hélène de Montgeroult: Under the Terror

-While the Marquise and Marquis de Montgeroult were detained far from France, a letter of denunciation describing their behaviour and listing some of their possessions was sent on 1 August, 1793 to the Jacobins of Paris.
-In the words of Citizen Arlain, its author, “All of these people are only patriots when they either fear or need the Nation”.
-On 14 September, their home was searched.
+While the Marquise and Marquis de Montgeroult were detained far from France, a letter of denunciation describing their behaviour and listing some of their possessions was sent on 1 August 1793 to the Jacobins of Paris.
+In the words of Citizen Arlain, its author, "All of these people are only patriots when they either fear or need the Nation."
+During the Reign of Terror on 14 September, their home was searched.

 In April 1794, a decree banned certain categories of people, including nobles and foreigners, from entering Paris and other large cities.
 However, the Committee of Public Safety carried out several thousand requisitions to allow certain nobles judged to be of use to the Republic to escape exile in the provinces.
-The register of requisitions cites the Marquise of Montgeroult as “Citizen Gaultier-Montgeroult, artist, whose husband was cowardly murdered by the Austrians, to use her talent for patriotic celebrations”.
+The register of requisitions cites the Marquise of Montgeroult as "Citizen Gaultier-Montgeroult, artist, whose husband was cowardly murdered by the Austrians, to use her talent for patriotic celebrations".
 The Marquise was therefore permitted to stay in Paris.

-The story of Hélène de Montgeroult’s escape from the guillotine, where she performed an improvisation on the fortepiano based on the Marseillaise in front of the Revolutionary Tribunal, first appeared in the second half of the 19th century, recounted by Eugène Gautier and four other sources, with some variations.
-The lack of previous written references to this episode, as well as its absence in the archives of the revolutionary tribunal, have led specialists to doubt the reality of this story after the publication of J. Dorival’s book.
+The story of de Montgeroult's escape from the guillotine, where she performed an improvisation on the fortepiano based on "La Marseillaise" in front of the Revolutionary Tribunal, first appeared in the second half of the 19th century, recounted by Eugène Gautier and four other sources, with some variations.
+The lack of previous written references to this episode, as well as its absence in the archives of the revolutionary tribunal, have led specialists to doubt the reality of this story after the publication of J. Dorival's book.
 However, its veracity has never been disproved, either in the 19th or 20th century.
 On the other hand, Eugène Gaultier did embellish it.

-It seems that the Marquise lost much of her fortune during these troubled years.
+It seems that de Montgeroult lost much of her fortune during these troubled years.
 However, the money earned through a series of successful concerts in England at this time allowed her to acquire the Château de la Salle located in the canton of Senonches in 1794.